tbm00/mc64-html/README.md

-# mc64-html
+# MC64's HTML Website

-MC64's HTML Website
+MC64 is a cracked Minecraft Java server.
+This repo is for our website, https://mc64.wtf/.